Surluson/Surluson.github.io/blog/_posts/2021-01-11-visualizing-svd.md

 \mathbf{T}\vec{a}^\ast = \vec{q}^\ast
 $$

-Now, \\(a_j^\ast\\) is the deviation from the number of apples (of species *j*) he used before, and \\(q_i^\ast\\) is the deviation of the quality of pie (from recipe *i*) from before.
+Now, \\(a_j^\ast\\) is the deviation from the number of apples (of species *j*) he used before, and \\(q_i^\ast\\) is the deviation in the quality of pie (from recipe *i*) from before.
-This allows us to monitor the changes in his current recipes rather than looking at the absolute number of apples in the recipes.
+This allows us to monitor the changes in John's current recipes rather than looking at the absolute number of apples in the recipes.

-We can get all the information we need using the matrix **T** by utilizing the strength of the SVD.
+We can get all the information about the effects of changes in the recipes by looking at the matrix **T** using the SVD.
 Lets imagine that the change in the amount of apples is a unit circle in a 2-D plane.
-According to the observation I mentioned before, we know that when a unit circle is right matrix multiplied by a matrix, the outcome is an ellipse.
+Now the observation I mentioned before becomes relevant because we know that when a unit circle is right matrix multiplied by a matrix, the outcome is an ellipse.

 Lets now write up some Julia code, using the PyPlot package which is built on the matplotlib library:

 ## Visualizing the SVD
+All the code is written in Julia v.1.5.3 using the <em>PyPlot</em> package (along with some other minor packages).

 Before we look at the visualization, lets define two helper functions:
 {% highlight julia linenos %}
 function plot_singular_vectors(V_or_U, ax, width, head_length,